-Ashley Dale: Man and woman arrested on suspicion of murder
+Man and woman arrested on suspicion of murder after woman shot dead in back garden

+Ashley Dale: Two arrested on suspicion of murder after woman shot dead in back garden

-Police are continuing to appeal for information
+Police are continuing to appeal for information after the 28 year-old was killed in Liverpool in August

-A man and woman have been arrested in connection with the murder of Liverpool woman Ashley Dale.
+A man and woman have been arrested in connection with the murder of a woman shot dead in her back garden.

-Merseyside Police said a 31-year-old man and a 23-year-old woman, both from St Helens, have been taken into custody for questioning.
+Ashley Dale was killed on 21 August after suffering a gunshot wound at her home in the Old Swan area of Liverpool.

-A spokesperson for Merseyside Police said: “A 31-year-old man and a 23-year-old woman, both from St Helens, have been arrested on suspicion of assisting an offender.
+A Merseyside Police spokesperson said: “A 31-year-old man and a 23-year-old woman, both from St Helens, have been arrested on suspicion of assisting an offender.

 “Both were taken into custody for questioning and have now been released under investigation pending further enquiries.”